-The add/drop period is held during the first five business days of every fall and spring semester.
+The add/drop period is held during the first six business days of every fall and spring semester.
 Students can make adjustments to their schedule during this time as necessary.
-Exceptions are made during the second week of classes for courses scheduled to meet only once a week.

 Note: The dean of the school reserves the right to make changes in personnel and to cancel, if necessary, any course offered (including Student-Developed Study).
 The dean also reserves the right to limit class size and to refuse registration when limits have been reached.